Description of the Rotations

 Written by the residents

 Each rotation is five and one-half weeks in length with nine rotations in each year.

-Surgical pathology follows a three-day schedule.
-Day 1 is spent in the gross room, while Day 2 and Day 3 are spent performing the microscopic examination of the specimens that were received in the gross room on Day 1.
-The resident on Day 1 staffs the gross room along with two surgical pathology fellows, an extern, two pathology assistants, and support staff.
+Surgical pathology general service follows a two-day schedule.
+Day 1 is spent in the gross room, while Day 2 is spent performing the microscopic examination of the specimens that were received in the gross room on Day 1.
+The resident on Day 1 staffs the gross room along with two surgical pathology fellows, an extern, three pathology assistants, and support staff.
 The resident's responsibilities on Day 1 include assisting with frozen sections and gross evaluation as well as cutting in cases.
 Since the gross room is located next to the operating rooms, the resident is easily able to interact with surgical staff.
 Visits to operating rooms to view the operative field and review specimen orientation as it appears in situ are frequent.
 The advantages of this arrangement to the resident's understanding of a case are obvious.
 The extern, pathology assistants and other support staff provide assistance with the workload, but the resident is responsible for being familiar with the gross appearance of all large cases.

 Call responsibility during the University of Iowa Hospitals and Clinics surgical pathology rotation is set up so that the Day 1 resident takes overnight frozen section call with a fellow or faculty.
 First year residents do not take overnight frozen section call on Day 1.
 This responsibility is the gross room fellow's.
 As a resident, your call duties are primarily preparing frozen section slides, and NOT rendering a diagnosis; this is left to the fellow or staff on call.
 Weekend surgical pathology call is taken jointly with clinical pathology call.